 Now that most of the technical work is out of the way, you can install WordPress.
 This is the content management system (CMS) you’ll be using to personalize your blog, upload content, and most importantly: write!

-Here at HOSTAFRICA we use a world-leading control (cPanel). cPanel uses a handy 1-click application installer called Softaculous to make this process a breeze.
-When you have your WordPress package, log in to your cPanel account, scroll down to the bottom of the menu and find the option for WordPress under Scripts.
+Here at HOSTAFRICA we use a world-leading web host control panel called cPanel. cPanel uses a handy 1-click application installer called Softaculous to make this process a breeze.

 There are other CMS’ available, but we suggest WordPress because it is user-friendly, has a wide range of resources, and is compatible with almost any website or style you want for your blog.

 For example, if you wanted to focus your blog primarily on taking pictures of bugs you found in your neighbourhood with short captions, you’d be able to do that.
 While if you wanted a sleek look that focused on written content, you’d find a theme and style that would suit that too.